 There is no requirement for appointment of a monitoring agency in terms of the SEBI NCS Regulations.
 The Board shall monitor the utilisation of the proceeds of the Issue.
 For the relevant Financial Years commencing from Financial Year 2020-21, our Company will disclose in our financial statements, the utilisation of the Net Proceeds of the Issue under a separate head along with details, if any, in relation to all such proceeds of the Issue.
+Our Company shall utilise thereby also indicating investments, if any, of such unutilised proceeds of the Issue.
 Our Company shall utilise the proceeds of the Issue only upon the execution of the documents for creation of security and receipt of final listing and trading approval from the Stock Exchange.